Rabbit Class (YrR/Yr1)

-Illness: Please phone the school office (tel: 01483 222442) as soon as possible if your child will not be attending school for any reason.
-Please do not send your child to school if they are generally unwell, for example with sickness or diarrhoea.
+Illness: Please phone the school office on 01483 222442 to let us know if your child won't be attending school for any reason.
+Please don't send your child to school if they're generally unwell, for example with a temperature or sickness or diarrhoea.
 School office staff will ask you about the symptoms of your child's illness to see if there is a pattern with other children in school with similar symptoms.

-To help your child to get the most out of school and avoid spreading infection to others, please do not send them back to school until they have been well for 24 hours.
+To help your child get the most out of school and avoid spreading infection to others, please don't send them back to school until they've been well for 24 hours.
 If your child has vomited or had diarrhoea they must stay away from school until 48 hours after the last bout of illness.